 1. Come to class.
 This is a workshop class that requires your daily attendance and active participation.
-Four absences will reduce your final grade by a full letter.
 If you accumulate five or more absences, you will be withdrawn from the class or receive a failing grade.
 Repeated tardiness will count as absences (3 tardies = 1 absence).
 If you are using your phone or sleeping in class, you will be asked to leave and marked absent.

 2. Make your deadlines.
 Late assignments will not be accepted.
 Know and keep your deadlines.
 All due dates are posted in this syllabus.

-Cheating on an examination in this course will result in a zero for the examination and the matter will be reported to the appropriate college authorities as per the Student Handbook.
+- Cheating on an examination or assignment in this course will result in a zero for the examination or assignment and the matter will be reported to the appropriate college authorities as per the Student Handbook.
 A second incident of cheating on an examination will result in failure for the course.

-A student may withdraw from a course without penalty through the end of the 8th week of class during a 14- or 15-week semester and through the 8th meeting during an 8-week course cycle.
+7. NYIT Withdrawal and Incomplete Grade Policy.
+A student may withdraw from a course without penalty through the end of the 8th week of class during a 14- or 15-week semester and through the 8th meeting during an 8week course cycle.
 After this, the student must be doing passing work in order to receive a W grade.
 Students who are not passing after the 8th week or equivalent will be assigned the grade of WF.

 It is the student’s responsibility to inform the instructor of his/her intention to withdraw from a course.
 If a student has stopped attending class without completing all assignments and/or examinations, failing grades for the missing work may be factored into the final grade calculation and the instructor for the course may assign the grade of WF.
 The grade of F is used for students who have completed the course but whose quality of work is below the standard for passing.